atoms-ufrj/playmol/docs/commands.md

 The parameter _type_ is an [atom_type] identifier.
 Wildcard characters (* or ?) can be used so that the same mass value is assigned to multiple atom types.
-If a type-related [prefix/suffix] has been previously activated, then the actual atom type identifier will contain such prefix and/or suffix added to _type_.
-Distinct atom types cannot have the same identifier. __Important__: the presence of wildcards makes a mass value applicable to atom types defined either beforehand or afterwards.
+If a type-related [prefix/suffix] has been previously activated, then the actual atom type identifier will contain such prefix and/or suffix added to _type_. __Important__: the presence of wildcards makes a mass value applicable to atom types defined either beforehand or afterwards.

+The parameter _value_ must be a non-negative real number.

-An [atom] will only be created if a mass value has been previously defined to its corresponding atom type.
-For models which contain massless atoms, such as a 4-point or a 5-point water model, one must define their masses as 0 (zero).
+An [atom] will only be created if a [mass] value (primarily) or a chemical [element] has been previously defined to its corresponding atom type.
+For models which contain massless atoms, such as a 4-point or a 5-point water model, one must define their masses as 0 (zero) or their element as 'EP' (extra particle).

 **Examples**: